HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/01-starting-with-data.md

 ```

 But if we want to summarize by one or more variables, for example author or publication date, we can
 use the **`.groupby` method**.
-When executed, this method creates a DataFrameGroupBy object containing a subset of the original DataFrame.
+When executed, this method creates a new DataFrameGroupBy object containing a subset of the original DataFrame.
 Once we've created it, we
 can quickly calculate summary statistics by a group of our choice.
-For example the following code will group our data by place of publication.
+For example, the following code will group our data by place of publication.

 ```python
 # Group data by status